 The first we’ve heard of the acquisition was late last year.
 Google agreed to pay $7.35 per share for Fitbit in an all-cash deal.

-But regulators are mulling over the deal in the EU, as well.
+But regulators are mulling over the deal across the pond, as well.
 The acquisition is currently undergoing a a review by the European Commission.
-As first reported by Reuters, a filing on the regulator’s website shows that Google sought its approval on Monday.
+A filing on the regulator’s website shows that Google sought its approval in mid-June.

 Even though privacy issues are not part of the EU anti-trust review, there are concerns.
 Fitbit already holds a lot of data on millions of people, as does Google.
-Access to Fitbit data is likely to be important to the search giant but it may have to make compromises on how it handles user data, for example for advertising.
+Access to Fitbit data is likely to be important to the search giant but it is likely it will have to make compromises on how it handles user data.
+Targeted advertising is not the only concern.

 “If Google acquires consumers’ data generated by the use of Fitbit wearables, including now COVID-19 related data, it would be able to use that data for its own benefit and could undermine the ability of other companies to bring new products to consumers,” the BEUC, a European consumer advocacy group, recently warned.

-If you share these concerns, there are things you can do with your Fitbit data before the acquisition goes through.
+If you are worried about your Fitbit data, there are things you can do.
 For example you can export and delete your data before Google takes over.